Sources: Fins, Cutler reach 1-year, $10M deal

 The Miami Dolphins and former Chicago Bears quarterback Jay Cutler agreed to a one-year deal on Sunday, sources told ESPN's Adam Schefter.

-The one-year deal is worth $10 million, plus incentives, a source told Schefter.
+The one-year deal is worth $10 million, plus up to $3 million in incentives, a source told Schefter.

 In May, Cutler had retired from the NFL and was hired by Fox Sports as a game analyst.